-Flare provides various container types that you can use to add micro content to your HTML5 output.
+Flare Desktop provides various container types that you can use to add micro content to your HTML5 output.
 Some of these can be used in search results, some in topic output, and some in both.
-See the online Help for more information.
+See the Help system for more information.